mre/endler.dev/content/2020/go-is-not-simple/index.md

 Additionally, solutions that are simple relative to the complexity of the problem can still appear over-complicated at first glance if one is under-estimating the complexity of the problem.

+it masks the complexity of the machine but it doesn’t hide it.